tolulope23-ops/hng12-stage3-textSummariser-telexIntegration/README.md

 Telex Text Summarizer is a Modifier Integration designed for the Telex platform.
 This integration utilizes Natural Language Processing (NLP) techniques to generate concise and meaningful summaries of long-form text inputs.
 It enhances text readability and improves information processing by extracting key insights from the given content.

  ## PROJECT FEATURES
- 1. Automatic Summarization: Converts lengthy text into a shorter, coherent version while preserving key
+ 1. Automatic Summarization: Converts lengthy text into a shorter, coherent version while preserving key information
  2. NLP-Powered Processing: Uses advanced NLP techniques to ensure high-quality summaries.
  3. Customizable Summary Length: Allows users to define the desired summary length (e.g., short, medium, long).